Journey aftercare

 • Eat grounding foods.
 Root vegetables, beans, brown rice, nourishing broths, etc.

-• Take a long walk in nature, especially the day after.
+• Take a long, gentle walk in nature, especially the day after.
 Bonus points: walk or stand barefoot on the earth or touch a tree for a few minutes.
 This article will explain why.

 • Delve into your artistic expression.
-Maybe make a drawing or a painting of your visuals or insights.
+Make a drawing or a painting of your visuals or insights, or to translate what you are feeling.
 Don’t aim for perfection, let your soul speak.

 • You might book a relaxing massage.